Lafalasidosi/schenken/system.md

   - 3-level cuebid: 6-8 HCP, **partial stopper**, no 4-card major
   - 2NT-then-3-level-cuebid: 6-8 HCP, partial stopper, **4 of the other major if Overcaller bid one**.

+### Responsive Double by Responder through 3/s/ after 1/c/ Opening

+  Suppose the auction goes such that Partner opens 1/c/, you either bid 1/d/ or Pass to show 0-6 HCP, and Opponent(s) bid(s) such that Opener must bid at the 3-level to show his suit&mdash;and he does, say, 3/h/.
+RHO bids 3/s/ and you have a maximum (4-6 HCP) hand and 4-4 or better in the minor suits.

+  Double RHO's bid.
+This is a "Responsive" Double.
+Whereas we normally play standard Responsive Doubles through 2/s/, but when you or Partner opens 1/c/, we play this Double through 3/s/.